Wood Information

 Sitka Spruce is a great all round soundboard material and responds well to both aggressive playing and more subtle playing.
 Sitka Spruce has a wide dynamic range and resonates well with a wide range of tones.

 This all round ability is most likely the reason it is so common as a soundboard material.
+It is the common soundboard after the World War.

 This soundboard is great for guitarists who like to play aggressively.

-Caucasian Spruce (aka Oriental Spruce) is another option in the Spruce family.
+Caucasian Spruce (aka Oriental Spruce) is another option in the European Spruce family.
 It’s very stiff and tight grained and has great sound projection.

 Old growth wood is more firm and is structurally sturdier.
 The grains will be very tight making these rare pieces of wood ideal for top end guitars.